raspberrypi/documentation/hardware/raspberrypi/spi/README.md

 ### Loopback test

-This can be used to test SPI send and receive.
-Put a wire between MOSI and MISO.
+This can be used to test SPI send and receive: put a wire between MOSI and MISO.
 It does not test CE0 and CE1.

 ```bash
 wget https://raw.githubusercontent.com/raspberrypi/linux/rpi-3.10.y/Documentation/spi/spidev_test.c